 Cooling tower fans are delicate and cannot operate optimally when obstructed.
-Ice formation poses as major threat to the fans in terms of equipment damage and loss of functionality.
-The expansion of water as it freezes, and shear weight of the building ice can deform the fans.
+Ice formation poses a major threat to the fans in terms of equipment damage and loss of functionality.
+The expansion of water as it freezes, and sheer weight of the building ice can deform the fans.
 Even after the ice is removed, the effectiveness of the fans can be greatly diminished.
 Also, as fans freeze up, the efficiency of the cooling tower declines rapidly which can halt operations completely if left untreated.

 Ice formation on the structure may not pose an immediate threat to the performance of the cooling tower, but it should not be overlooked.
 The building of ice can add tremendous weight and stress to the cooling tower supports and cause costly damage.1 Also, ice can dislodge from the cooling tower structure, resulting in a falling brick of ice that can damage equipment and put personnel at risk.

 Regardless of where ice formation is observed, actions should be taken to remedy the ice situation and implement preventative measures.